NeverOnTimeSdnBhd/Delivery-Instances/mcts/README.md

 ## Monte Carlo Tree Search with Nested Rollout Policy Adaptation

 ### Update
-Thanks to our friend https://github.com/NeverOnTimeSdnBhd/Delivery-Instances/issues/6 for pointing the mistake I made for `rollout` function, it should return a `Tour` object instead of `void`.
+Thanks to our friend https://github.com/NeverOnTimeSdnBhd/Delivery-Instances/issues/6 for pointing the mistake I made for `rollout` function: **it should return a `Tour` object instead of `void`**.

 ![NRPA](https://github.com/NeverOnTimeSdnBhd/Delivery-Instances/blob/main/mcts/NRPA.gif)